FOR IMMEDIATE RELEASE

 Office of Public Affairs, 202-482-4883

-U.S. Secretary of Commerce Penny Pritzker issued the following statement today on the release of the October 2014 U.S. International Trade in Goods and Services data.
-U.S. exports of goods and services increased to $197.5 billion in October from $195.2 billion in September.
-Record monthly levels were reached in exports of non-petroleum goods, including a record in capital goods, as well as in charges for the use of intellectual property.
-The goods and services deficit decreased by $0.2 billion to $43.4 billion in October.
+U.S. Secretary of Commerce Penny Pritzker issued the following statement today on the release of the January 2015 U.S. International Trade in Goods and Services data.
+The goods and services trade deficit improved by $3.9 billion to $41.8 billion in January.
+Record monthly levels were reached in exports of insurance and other business services.
+U.S. exports of goods and services decreased to $189.4 billion in January from $195 billion in December 2014.

+Passing trade promotion legislation will support President Obama’s trade agenda, and build on the success of the National Export Initiative/NEXT launched by Secretary Pritzker in May 2014.
 NEI/NEXT builds on the success of the National Export Initiative (NEI) announced by President Obama in 2010.
-Since the launch of the NEI, a record number of U.S. companies have exported annually, and the United States has seen an increase of 1.6 million export-supported jobs since 2009.
-U.S. goods and services exports have hit record highs four years in a row, reaching $2.3 trillion in 2013.
+U.S. goods and services exports have hit record highs five years in a row, reaching $2.34 trillion in 2014.